midwork-finds-jobs/ecto_duckdb/README.md

-# Ecto Adapter for DuckDBex
+# Ecto Adapter for DuckDB

 An Ecto adapter for DuckDB using the [duckdbex](https://github.com/AlexR2D2/duckdbex) Elixir NIF library instead of Rust bindings.